 It seems like just about everyone is reducing their carb intake these days.
-It's true, even my very own husband has reduced the amount of carbs he's been eating for a couple of years now.
+It's true, even my husband has been eating low-carb.
 It's also true that my husband's favorite food is pizza - which we all know is most definitely not a low-carb food.
-That is, until he stumbled upon this technique we've tweaked.
+That is, until now.

-Probably the most popular no-carb pizza crust recipe floating around out there is made with cauliflower that has to be grated, cooked, strained, and squeezed with every ounce of your strength before you can use it.
+Probably the most popular low-carb pizza crust recipe floating around out there is made with cauliflower that has to be grated, cooked, strained, and squeezed with every ounce of your strength before you can use it.
 And I bet you didn’t know cauliflower contains a lot of carbs.
 But the recipe I'm going to share with you today is much easier to make, and it has NO carbs!
 Alright, let me show you how to make it.

 You'll need 3 simple ingredients to make this crust - eggs, grated parmesan or romano cheese, and...